AI for Personal Trainers

 Based on automating the five tasks above for a trainer with 20-30 active clients.

-Task Manual Time With OpenClaw Saved
+Task Manual Time With Claude Code Saved

 Workout programming 6-10 hrs/week 1-2 hrs (review) 5-8 hrs